-- 7.1.1 Lincoln is a relatively compact but growing City located at the very centre of Central Lincolnshire.
-As Central Lincolnshire's principal settlement, it contains by far the largest single concentration of jobs, housing and services, serving both its own residents and a large part of Lincolnshire beyond.
+- 7.1.1 Lincoln is a relatively compact but growing city located at the very centre of Central Lincolnshire.
+As Central Lincolnshire's principal settlement, it contains by far the largest single concentration of jobs, housing and services, and its largest retail centre, serving both its own residents and a large part of Lincolnshire beyond.
 It also has an internationally important tourist industry, world class historic environment and an increasingly extensive educational and cultural role.
-The City, together with North Hykeham, forms a central settlement of about 110,000 people, but is also the nucleus of a wider area that encompasses a ring of "satellite" villages which look to Lincoln for many of their services and employment needs. - 7.1.2 An independent study has been commissioned to define the extent of a Lincoln 'Strategy Area' and recommend an optimum spatial strategy to deliver sustainable and deliverable growth for that Area.
-The extent of the Lincoln Strategy Area, as identified earlier, has been derived from analysis of the latest available census information assessing Lincoln's 'sphere of influence', travel to work patterns and 'self-containment'.
-The population of the Lincoln Strategy Area is about 187,700, which represents approximately 64% of Central Lincolnshire's population. - 7.1.3 The regional role of Lincoln has been strengthened with significant projects already implemented or programmed, for example: the dualling of the A46 from Lincoln to Newark; the development of a Cultural Quarter for Lincoln which includes a new centrally located museum (the Collection); the Lincoln Castle Revealed project which includes the Magna Carta display; the development of Lincoln University; Bishop Grosseteste University, Lincoln University Technical College and Lincoln College and the redevelopment of the Brayford Pool;.
+The City, together with North Hykeham, forms a central settlement of about 110,000 people, but is also the nucleus of a wider area that encompasses a ring of "satellite" villages which look to Lincoln for many of their services, employment and retail needs. - 7.1.2 The regional role of Lincoln has been strengthened with significant projects already implemented or programmed, for example: the dualling of the A46 from Lincoln to Newark; the development of a Cultural Quarter for Lincoln which includes a new centrally located museum (the Collection); the Lincoln Castle Revealed project which includes the Magna Carta display; the development of Lincoln University; Bishop Grosseteste University, Lincoln University Technical College and Lincoln College and the redevelopment of the Brayford Pool.
 Lincoln's rural hinterland also contains a number of key facilities which contribute significantly to its regional role.
-These include the EPIC exhibition and function centre at the Lincolnshire Showground, Chambers Farm Wood part of the Bardney Limewoods Nature Reserve and the Witham Valley Country Park, a sub-regional country park which seeks to improve the connections between the parks and open spaces in the Witham Valley from the commons and parks in the City of Lincoln to Whisby Nature Park and Natural World Centre and Hill Holt Wood. - 7.1.4 However, despite this growth, and the accompanying national recognition, significant hidden problems remain.
-For example, the Lincoln area is characterised by large variations in health, education, living environments including areas of poor air quality and with some concentrated pockets of multiple deprivation.
-Its social mix is also changing due to rising levels of students and migrant workers, and infrastructure provision is struggling to keep pace with the City's rapid growth.
+These include the EPIC exhibition and function centre at the Lincolnshire Showground, Chambers Farm Wood part of the Bardney Limewoods National Nature Reserve and the Witham Valley Country Park, a sub-regional country park which seeks to improve the connections between the parks and open spaces in the Witham Valley from the commons and parks in the City of Lincoln to Whisby Nature Park and Natural World Centre and Hill Holt Wood. - 7.1.3 However, despite this growth, and the accompanying national recognition, significant hidden problems remain.
+For example, the Lincoln area is characterised by large variations in health, education, living environments (including areas of poor air quality) and has some concentrated pockets of multiple deprivation.
+Its social mix is also changing due to rising numbers of students and migrant workers, and infrastructure provision is struggling to keep pace with the City's rapid growth.
 As with other parts of Central Lincolnshire, targeted growth with the provision of additional services, facilities, affordable housing and employment, re-using derelict and vacant land and creating or improving quality environments are seen as means to address Lincoln's regeneration needs and meeting the overall aim of achieving balanced, inclusive and sustainable communities.